We’ve all been there. A customer reaches out with a baffling technical issue that no one on the team has encountered before.

 Defining very clear factors that trigger an escalation is the first and most important step.
 Typical situations that lead to an escalation are:

 Troubleshooting and bug reporting.
-Often, the first layer of troubleshooting might be handled by your tier 1 staff but then escalated to a specialized technical team.
+Often, the first layer of troubleshooting might be handled by your tier 1 staff, while more complex issues get escalated to a technical team.
 In these cases, having great escalation macros that define the levels of information required for hand-off can be useful.

 Critical issues like a system outage.
 Many tools have real-time alerts built in to recognize when there’s a sudden and unexpected increase in incoming tickets about an issue.
 These often need to be escalated to a product team, and you might have an incident response process that also determines how you communicate about it to customers.

 Policy or billing discrepancies.
-These cover that edge case where a customer doesn’t qualify for a refund based on your policy, but it’s maybe still worth providing one.
-Some teams handle these decisions via billing experts, the finance department or team leads.
+These cover edge cases where a customer doesn’t qualify for a refund based on your policy, but it may still be worth providing one.
+Some teams handle these more complex tickets via billing experts, the finance department, or team leads.

 Requested by the customer.
 If a customer refuses to engage with a particular agent because an interaction has gone sideways, there should be an escalation process that allows the agent to hand the case off to another colleague or a supervisor.